Rohithmic/medix/README.md

 ---

 ## 🌟 Overview
-Rakshaa is a comprehensive, full-stack AI-powered healthcare platform designed to revolutionize the way patients, doctors, path labs, and pharmacies interact.
+Medix is a comprehensive, full-stack AI-powered healthcare platform designed to revolutionize the way patients, doctors, path labs, and pharmacies interact.
 The platform harnesses advanced machine learning to predict diseases based on symptoms, streamlines appointment and lab booking, and enables real-time communication between all stakeholders.
-With a focus on accessibility, security, and user experience, Rakshaa delivers a seamless digital healthcare journey for everyone.
+With a focus on accessibility, security, and user experience, Medix delivers a seamless digital healthcare journey for everyone.

 ---

 ## 🚀 Features
 - **AI Disease Prediction:**
-    - Enter your symptoms and let Rakshaa's intelligent backend predict possible diseases using a trained machine learning model.
+    - Enter your symptoms and let Medix's intelligent backend predict possible diseases using a trained machine learning model.
 Instantly receive recommendations for medications, diets, and necessary precautions tailored to your condition.
 - **Multi-role System:**
     - The platform provides dedicated dashboards and workflows for Patients, Doctors, Path Labs, and Pharmacies, ensuring each user type has access to the tools and information they need.
 - **Real-Time Chat:**